aniray2908/satellite-esg-risk-engine/README.md

 Satellite data enables independent, scalable, and time-consistent environmental monitoring.

-This project explores whether vegetation change around mining assets can serve as a measurable proxy for environmental degradation risk.
+This project evaluates whether satellite-derived vegetation exposure metrics can serve as stable, comparable proxies for industrial environmental risk.

-The long-term goal is to formalize this into a systematic risk-scoring framework.
+Cross-site validation has been completed across multiple geographies to assess signal robustness.

 ---